- Lose yourself in the bazaars and souks in the old medinas

 With nobody around for miles, experience the solitude of the Sahara Desert and enjoy watching the sun peacefully setting beyond the world of dunes.

-Separating the Mediterranean Sea and the Sahara Desert, discover the snow-capped peaks, lush valleys and remote, welcoming, Berber villages of the Atlas Mountains.
+Separating the Mediterranean Sea and the Sahara Desert, discover the snow-capped peaks, lush valleys and welcoming Berber villages of the Atlas Mountains.

 The winding streets of blue and white buildings make Chefchaouen a picturesque sight.
 This charming place is one of the most beautiful cities in the world.